 What do I need to bring?

 The trip leader will let you know if any special equipment (crampons, snowshoes, etc.) will be needed.
 In general, you should always carry food, water, rain gear, map, compass, headlamp, first aid kit and extra clothing, including hat and gloves in case temperatures drop.
-Clothing for wet or cold weather should not be made of cotton — use a synthetic fleece or wool.
+Clothing (especially cold or wet weather clothing) should not be made of cotton — use a synthetic fabric or wool.
 If in doubt, ask the leader.

 Should I reimburse drivers for gas?